Home › Blog › Customer Support vs Customer Success: What’s the Difference?

 Here are 6 points that clearly highlight the difference between customer support and customer success:

-Customer support is majorly reactive, while customer success is proactive.
+1. Approach: Customer support is majorly reactive, while customer success is proactive

 Customer support is reactive in the sense that support professionals respond to customers only when they share their concerns or complaints.
 The primary goal is to resolve issues as and when they come to ensure customers can have a hassle-free experience with your brand.

 On the other hand, customer success is about proactively helping customers attain their goals.
-Customer success professionals form the right strategies to allow customers to achieve their goals at every stage of the customer journey – both before and after-sales.
+Customer success professionals form the right strategies to allow customers to achieve their goals at every stage of the customer journey – both before and after the sales.

 Customer support is based on interactions that are often short-lived.
 The duration of such interactions depends on the communication channel used.
 For instance, a customer might receive assistance almost instantly over the phone or live chat, compared to email, which might mean hours to get a response from the concerned team.

-Customer support is a relatively older field that has existed in the business world for decades, and therefore, the skills needed to succeed are well-understood.
-Customer support professionals are customer-facing and must possess skills such as empathy, leadership, clear communication, the ability to use positive language, etc. Since such people have to deal with complaining customers day in and day out, they need to have tonnes of patience.
+Customer support is a relatively older field that has existed in the business world for decades, and therefore, the skills needed to succeed are well understood.
+Customer support professionals are customer-facing and must possess skills such as empathy, leadership, clear communication, the ability to use positive language, etc. Since service reps have to deal with complaining customers day in and day out, they need to have tonnes of patience.

 Customer success is a new field, and success teams are usually not as big as support teams.
-Such professionals need to be great problem solvers and must have a comprehensive understanding of who the customer is.
+Such professionals must have a comprehensive understanding of who the customer is and great persuasion skills to keep customers loyal to the brand.
 Customer success specialists or managers should be able to anticipate customer needs and make long-term strategic decisions.

 Read More: 15 Help Desk Metrics to Improve Customer Support